 It is important to warm up prior to exercise and cool down after.
 The main two reasons for this are to improve performance and to decrease the risk of injury.
-A good warm up will increase the temperature of muscles which work better at a temperature of 40 degrees.
+Good warm-up exercises will increase the temperature of muscles which work better at a temperature of 40 degrees.
+Cooling down after exercise is important to help muscles recover and avoid injury.

 - A pulse raiser to circulate blood and oxygen supplying the muscles with more energy to work with.